cmcfarlane/extinction/Whitehead-ZoneOne.md

 139:  "It was not hard to see the inhabitants of the camps devolve into demented relics too damaged to do anything more than dwindle into extinction in a generation or two."

+179:  "He told himself: Hope is a gateway drug, don't do it."

+180-1:  "As before, home was a beloved barricade.
+When school, work, the many-headed beast of strangers and villains comprising the world threatened to destroy, home remained, family remained, and the locks would hold, the lullabies would ward off all bogeymen.
+He was trapped in this house and he couldn't think of where else he'd rather be."

+193:  "the refuge had done what all refuges do eventually: It failed."

+196:  "It was not so glamorous to spend two days doubled over, shitting your guts out because you'd gambled on the expired bottle of kiwi juice."

+197:  "The townspeople, of course, were the real monsters.
+It was the business of the plague to reveal our family members, friends, and neighbors as the creatures they had always been."

+214:  "If the beings they destroyed were their own creations, and not the degraded remnants of the people described on the things' driver's licenses, so be it.
+We never see other people anyway, only the monsters we make of them."

+215:  "They were human beings, after all, and full of things that needed to be put down."

+221:  "When the wall fell, it fell quickly, as if it had been waiting for this moment, as it it had been created for the very instant of its failure.
+Barricades collapsed with haste once exposed for the riddled and rotten things they had always been.
+Beneath that facade of stability they were as ethereal as the society that created them.
+All the feverish subroutines of his survival programs booted up, for the first time in so long, and he located the flaw the instant before it expressed itself: there."

+231:  "If they could bring back paperwork, Mark Spitz thought, they could certainly reanimate prejudice, parking tickets, and reruns."